Today I have insight for a reader who’s hurting after her breakup with her narcissistic ex.

 Wow, I’m so sorry that you’re going through that.
 I wish I had a magic wand to make your pain go away.

-First I have to mention something that I think a lot of people miss when they’re thinking back about an ex that really hurt them and comparing their relationship to their exes new flame.
+First I have to mention something that I think a lot of people miss when they’re thinking back to their relationship with an ex that really hurt them and comparing their relationship to their exes new flame.

 Whether he’s truly got a personality disorder or he’s a garden variety malignant jerk, what matters is how he treated YOU.